New Zealand Smokeshow Rosanna Arkle Gets Drenched In String Bikini While Taking A Shower

 The photo showcased Rosanna in a skimpy white string bikini.
 The tiny two-piece left little to the imagination of her fans while it flaunted her abundant cleavage, toned arms, flat tummy, and impressive abs.
 The bottoms, which tied on the sides, also showed off the model’s curvy boot and long, lean legs as she accessorized the look with a gorgeous ring on her finger.

-Rosanna had her long, blonde hair soaking wet and slicked behind her head as she stood under an outdoor shower and drenched herself in water for the snap.
+Rosanna had her long, blond hair soaking wet and slicked behind her head as she stood under an outdoor shower and drenched herself in water for the snap.
 She also sported a full face of makeup, which included darkened eyebrows and long, thick lashes.
-She added a bronzed glow as well as a nude lip for the photo as she looked down at the ground as the water fell on her.
+She added a bronzed glow and a nude lip for the photo as she looked down at the ground while the water fell on her.

 Rosanna’s fans could hardly contain themselves upon viewing the racy photo, and they immediately flocked to show the picture some love online with over 27,000 views and more than 400 comments in the first six hours after it was posted.

-“Crushing on this pic,” one of Rosanna’s Instagram followers wrote in the comment section of the sexy snap.
+“Crushing on this pic,” one of Rosanna’s Instagram followers wrote in the comments section of the sexy snap.

 “Ok, let me pick my jaw off the ground.
 You look amazing girl,” another fan gushed.